greyscalepress/map-of-floss/NOTES.markdown

 ## Netherlands

 * Blender: GNU GPL.
-Stichting Blender Foundation http://www.blender.org/blenderorg/blender-foundation/
+Stichting Blender Foundation http://www.blender.org/blenderorg/blender-foundation/ "was developed as an in-house application by the Dutch animation studio Neo Geo and Not a Number Technologies (NaN). (...)
+Today, Blender is free, open-source software and is, apart from the two half-time employees and the two full-time employees of the Blender Institute, developed by the community."

 ## Poland: